sunnyasg/Keggle/Readme.md

 **Note:** Please press the stop button in the Console window to stop running the web application when needed.

-**Note:** Sourcing the RunStudy.R file will create 2 new html file in the doc directory (one for the report and one for the slides).
+**Note:** Sourcing the SAS_RunStudy.R file will create a new html file in the doc directory.
 If you want to publish those online, you will need to move them to a gh-pages branch and delete them from the master branch afterwards.
 To do so please follow the following steps:

 1. commit the files in your master branch